dekarrin/ictiobus/docs/fishi-usage.md

                      \-- stmts[0]: [func-call (pkg="fmt", name="Printf")]
                                      \-- args[0]: [literal (type=string, value="It's true!\n")]

 Much better!
 And way easier to analyze!
-For langauges that cannot be immediately evaluated via the SDTS, an AST is a reasonable IR.
+For languages that cannot be immediately evaluated via the SDTS, an AST is a reasonable IR.

 ### Complete Actions Example For FISHIMath